 The yellow/orange of this mango means plenty of Vitamin C, beta-carotene, and antioxidants.
 Ripe mangos are also juicy, sweet, and pair well with so many flavors.

-For a real color and flavor explosion, this mango avocado salsa would be perfect served on top of these vegetarian chipotle enchiladas with butternut squash and black beans or my vegan tempeh tacos.
+For a real color and flavor explosion, this mango avocado salsa would be perfect served on top of these vegetarian chipotle enchiladas or my tempeh tacos.
 We’re full of healthy ideas today!

 - Swap the diced jalapeño for one diced serrano pepper for a little extra heat

 - Add a sprinkling of chili powder for extra flavor and spice

 - Add one plum tomato, seeded and diced, to the mix

 - If you’re not a fan of cilantro you can leave it out

 - Serve with my crispy baked black bean tacos or vegetarian chorizo nachos